While women earn 57% of Bachelor’s degrees in the United States, only 12% are awarded computer science degrees, according to code.org.

 As part of the application process for Kloss and Flatiron’s summer collaborations, girls across the country were asked to submit a video explaining why they, specifically, wanted to learn to code and gain exposure with the tech world.
 600 applications later, the first summer of coding began, teaching core programming concepts like Git, as well as Ruby.

 an example of a Kode with Klossy application video

 The initiative was one of the biggest — of many — initiatives by Flatiron School to promote diversity and equality not only in coding but in the tech industry overall.

 The program uses Flatiron School’s proprietary learning platform, Learn, which is also used in all Flatiron School courses, both online and in person.

 Just like the Flatiron School and Karlie Kloss collaboration was the first step in Kloss’ journey into technology, it was an early step in what’s proven to be a long journey of growth for Flatiron School.
-Since 2014, we’ve expanded from a campus in NYC to having campuses in Washington, D.C, Houston, London, and more.
-Below are a few of our most popular courses if you, like Karlie, are curious about “what all the fuss is about” with code.
+Since 2014, we’ve expanded from one campus in NYC to campuses across the country.
+Below are a few of our most popular courses if you, like Karlie, are curious about “what all the fuss is about” with code: